Armenia

 Armenians as a nation being known since 2492 BC.
 The Armenian people who were the first ever to adopt Christianity.

 Armenia was incorporated into Russia in 1828 and the USSR in 1920.
 Armenian leaders remain preoccupied by the long conflict with Azerbaijan over Nagorno-Karabakh, a primarily Armenian-populated exclave, assigned to Soviet Azerbaijan in the 1920s by Moscow.
 Armenia and Azerbaijan began fighting over the exclave in 1988; the struggle escalated after both countries attained independence from the Soviet Union in 1991.
-By May 1994, when a cease-fire took hold, Armenian forces held not only Nagorno-Karabakh but also a significant portion of Azerbaijan proper.
-The economies of both sides have been hurt by their inability to make substantial progress toward a peaceful resolution.

 Where to go